RishiP2004/UniManagement/README.md

 Features:

-Read and store data from a file locally
-Ability to login based on different user types Different options per user type (WIP)
+Ability to login based on user types, read from database Different interactable options per user type on JSwing form Data storing on MongoDB accordingly for each user type